qiwi/masker/API.md

   }
 }
 ```
-You may also call `masker` with custom `pipeline` and `registry` options to override the default behavior.
+You may also invoke `masker` with a custom `pipeline` and `registry` options to override the default behavior.
 ```ts
 masker.sync({
   token: 'foo bar',